Rails 5 and 5.1 brings some awesome features such as Attributes API, API mode, ActionCable, Turbolinks, and much more!

 end

-And in model define name as a virtual attribute with new Attribute API, and full_name with the older approach.
+And in the model, define the name as a virtual attribute with the new Attribute API, and full_name with the older approach.

 class User < ApplicationRecord